Mauno Vannas: Second World War

 After his experiences during the Finnish Civil War, Vannas became extreme right-winger.
-During World War II, he was asked to lead, among other things, the nazi Finnish Realm Union, which included forty professors, leading artists and businessmen.
+During World War II, he was asked to lead, among other things, the Nazi Finnish Realm Union, which included forty professors, leading artists and businessmen.
 Vannes' term as chairman ended when he was assigned in February 1944 as the chief physician of Vilppula Military Hospital.

-After the war, Vannas was on the list of war suspects, but he avoided charges.
+After the war, Vannas was on the list of suspected war criminals, but he avoided charges.

 International reputation

 Vannas, who studied in the United States and Europe, had an internationally significant career in the field of ophthalmology and is still one of the most internationally known Finnish ophthalmologists.
 Vannas' published over 200 medical publications.
 He was a skilled surgeon who also developed surgical instruments such as the Vannas iris scissors in the 1940s and the Vannas scissors still in everyday use around the world in 1946.
 Originally left-handed but forced to be right-handed at school, Vannas used both hands equally well in the operating room.
 He made study trips to Sweden, Estonia, Latvia, Hungary, Austria, Germany, Italy, France, England, Czechoslovakia, Poland and the United States.

 Vannas was particularly interested in glaucoma and corneal surgery.
 He started corneal transplants in Finland and was the first in the Nordic countries in the 1930s and founded Finland's first eye bank in 1956.
 In addition, he practiced strabismus -, glaucoma and scleroplasty surgery.

 His project to build a new eye hospital began after the end of the war, and it began operations in the Meilahti hospital area in 1952.

 Vannas resigned as professor at the age of 70 on 18 August 1961.

 Vannas' city of birth Uusikaupunki has a memorial of Vannas cast from brass in a park in the intersection of Rantakatu and Blasieholmankatu.